 The application process

-Successful applicants will receive a successful letter, with funding released as soon as Horsham District Council receives the supporting documents (see the post application process section).
+Successful applicants will receive a successful letter that sets out the terms and conditions of funding.
+Funding can be released as soon as Horsham District Council receives the supporting documents (see diagram below).

 Outcomes – A desired result that occurs through changes in people, communities, the economy, or environment driven by your project.
 Outcomes are typically:

 - Intangible and therefore are not straightforward to measure or validate.

 - Quantitative (measured in numbers) or qualitative (descriptions).

 - 'Extending community fridge collecting days will reduce carbon emissions by approximately 1.5 tonnes of CO2 a month.'

 - 'LED lights/automatic lights and taps will reduce carbon emissions by 61%/40KWh, or costs by 20%/£150 a year.'